 Monitoring environmental conditions like air quality or wildfire risk is crucial, and Wireless Sensor Networks (WSNs) offer a promising solution.
-But designing efficient and reliable WSNs presents challenges, particularly in balancing low-power consumption with robust data transmission - a key concern in the realm of Internet of Things (IoT) [7].
+But designing efficient and reliable WSNs presents challenges, particularly in balancing low-power consumption with robust data transmission - a key concern in the realm of Internet of Things (IoT) [8].

 Star-based Wireless Sensor Networks (WSNs) have emerged as a popular approach for environmental monitoring, exemplified by Lazarescu et al.'s wildfire detection system [4].
 These networks resemble constellations, with individual sensor nodes dispersed like stars and transmitting data to a central gateway node, analogous to a central star.
-This architecture prioritizes reliable communication, particularly crucial in scenarios like wildfire detection, by utilizing dedicated radio channels within the unlicensed Industrial, Scientific, and Medical (ISM) band [6].
+This architecture prioritizes reliable communication, particularly crucial in scenarios like wildfire detection, by utilizing dedicated radio channels within the unlicensed Industrial, Scientific, and Medical (ISM) band [7].
 The central gateway node acts as a hub, collecting and buffering data from all sensors before forwarding it to a remote server via the internet.

-Building on this concept, Shah et al. designed a similar system for environmental monitoring, but with sensors directly connected to a computer through a dedicated transceiver pair [6].
-This simplifies data visualization and sharing, but lacks the centralized structure of the previous approach.
+Building upon this concept, Shah et al. crafted a similar system, but with sensors directly tethered to a computer through a dedicated transceiver pair [7].
+This setup streamlines data visualization and sharing, but lacks the centralized structure of its predecessor.
+Interestingly, star topologies have even ventured into the realm of long-range communication, utilizing technologies like 2G/GSM to shine their light over wider areas [5].

 While Star-based WSNs shine in terms of simplicity and ease of deployment, they face limitations.
-Scaling them up for wider coverage can be challenging [5].
+Scaling them up for wider coverage can be challenging [6].
 Additionally, research by Shrestha et al. suggests that Mesh networks, with their interconnected nodes and redundant data paths, may offer superior reliability, especially when individual nodes fail [1].